Sydney Skyline with buildings in background and green trees in foreground.

 Make the most of your break without breaking the bank

 While it’s important to use this time to catch up on some study, make sure you also find some time to relax and recharge so you’re ready to tackle the rest of semester.
-Here are some budget-friendly ideas for how you can spend your break.
+Read on for our favourite budget-friendly ways to spend your break.

 Explore Sydney on foot